 Note that when granting SweetHawk access to the server side API, you are not providing access to data not available via the app framework already, you are only granting access for the SweetHawk app server outside of the app framework.

 This process of granting API access is very straight forward.
 The first time you use the app upon installing an app that requires server side API access, follow the prompts to enable it.
 This must be done by an admin because to initialize the apps securely we need server side access to modify the app's internal settings with a secure token.

-The provisioning process takes place on zendesk.sweethawk.co.
-This is a secure server owned by SweetHawk.
+The provisioning process takes place on our secure app server.
 The first time an app is initialized, we create your account on the server.
 This account is assigned a unique token which identifies your account.
 This token is never shared with anyone and is required to access the data associated with your app.
 Once you authorize our server to access your data via API, we can then store this token with your app.
 This happens behind the scenes on the server side over a secure connection only.

 * Calendar: setting ticket fields and at the time of the event start and end, tagging the ticket.
 Also for sending notifications when other users update a calendar event.

 * Tasks: setting fields on tickets, such as how many tasks are completed and what the parent ticket ID is.

 * Due Time: tagging a ticket at the due date/time and sending an in-app notification.